 A lot has changed in the bridal fashion market since I got married in 2017.
 At that time the options for a fashion-forward dress on a tight budget were very limited, and I knew definitively that I didn't want to go down the traditional route of meringues and fittings and remortgaging the house to secure "the one".
-So, I ended up buying an off-the-peg monochrome Proenza Schouler dress on a whim whilst in Harvey Nichols for a press event.
+So, I ended up buying an off-the-peg monochrome Proenza Schouler dress on a whim whilst in Harvey Nichols one day.
 No friends or family were with me, there were no happy tears and it couldn't have been less of a "moment" but I was so happy with the result.

-Courtesy of Clover London
+Photo:Courtesy of Clover London

-Before the pandemic hit last year retailers such as MATCHESFASHION and NET-A-PORTER were starting to stock more trend-led, directional bridal pieces—many were filtering in from new brands founded for this very reason, while others were arriving thanks to existing designers spotting an opportunity to sell cool wedding looks to women who knew they wanted something different and unique.
-A portion of them from the likes of Markarian, Danielle Frankel or Molly Goddard are still going to set you back a pretty penny, but there are many wedding dresses under-£1000 or thereabouts and still feel as sumptuous and special as you'd hope.
+Before the pandemic hit, retailers such as MATCHES and NET-A-PORTER were starting to stock more trend-led, directional bridal pieces—many were filtering in from new brands founded for this very reason, while others were arriving thanks to existing designers spotting an opportunity to sell cool wedding looks to women who knew they wanted something different and unique.
+A portion of them from the likes of Danielle Frankel, Emilia Wickstead or Molly Goddard are still going to set you back a pretty penny, but there are many wedding dresses and outfits under-£1000 or thereabouts that still feel as sumptuous and special as you'd hope.

 While £1000 may not feel affordable for everyone (and there are brilliant lower-priced high street bridal dresses you can easily shop from online), for some wedding budgets this allows more to be spent on multiple looks as nuptials and parties now often span days, locations and themes.
 The spillover could be reallocated to having a jolly good knees up (we spent a little extra on keeping everyone very well fed and watered), a fancier honeymoon or kept aside for plain ol' regular life expenses.